olirice/ddlcheck/README.md

 DDLCheck includes multiple checks for common risky operations:

 - **High Severity**:
-  - `add_column_not_null_default`: Detects when columns are added with NOT NULL constraints and DEFAULT values
+  - `add_column`: Detects when columns are added with NOT NULL constraints and DEFAULT values
   - `alter_column_type`: Detects ALTER COLUMN TYPE operations that require table rewrites
   - `drop_table`: Detects DROP TABLE operations that could result in data loss
   - `truncate`: Detects TRUNCATE operations which can cause data loss and locks